top of page

 Making Pictures

-Derp Dog Films is focused on making meaningful feature films and documentaries that explore the human condition motivated by a respect toward all - because we all matter.
+Derp Dog Films is focused on developing meaningful feature films and documentaries using fresh talent in all roles of a production.
+These stories explore the human condition with a motivation of respect for all - because we all matter.

-We are also a collaborative film community looking to find, create, and present opportunity to new, who have the the talent, the drive, and desire to make great art - they just need the break.
+We are also a collaborative film community looking to find, create, and present opportunity to new filmmakers who: have the the talent, the drive, and desire to make great art, just need the break.

 This little dog needs help too.
 The kind of help only people can offer.
-All kinds of people who want to affect change for the betterment of everyone.
+People who want to affect change for the betterment of everyone.

 That person just might be you.